1-gokul/BioVision-AI-Deep-Learning-Based-Microscopic-Cell-Analysis/README.md

 Open http://localhost:8000/docs for the interactive Swagger UI.

-Both can run simultaneously in separate terminals—they are two independent entry points into the same detection, database, and report-generation logic in `utils/`, and share the same SQLite DB at `data/cell_analysis.db`.
+Both can run simultaneously in separate terminals — they are two independent entry points into the same detection, database, and report-generation logic in `utils/`, and share the same SQLite DB at `data/cell_analysis.db`.

 ## REST API Endpoints